Samuel-2626/django-lang/article.md

 ## Add language prefix to URLs

-Django using it's international framework gives us the ability to serve each language version under a different URL extension.
+Django using it's internationalization framework gives us the ability to serve each language version under a different URL extension.
 For instance, the English version of your site can be severd under **/en/**, the French version can be served under **/fr/** and so on.
 This approach makes our site optimized for search engines as each URL will be indexed for each language which in turn will rank better for each language.
-To use this Django international framework needs to identify the current language from the requested URL, therefore, the **LocalMiddleware** needs to be added in the MIDDLEWARE setting of your porject, this has been done before.
+To use this Django internationalization framework needs to identify the current language from the requested URL, therefore, the **LocalMiddleware** needs to be added in the MIDDLEWARE setting of your porject, this has been done before.

 Edit the main `urls.py` file of the `django-lang` project and add the `i18n_patterns` function: